 - The Nursery has no gas. - All portable electrical appliances conform to safety requirements and are checked annually.
-The fixed electrical system is checked every five years. - Our /electrical fuse box/meter cupboard is not accessible to the children. - Electric sockets, wires and leads are properly guarded and the children are taught not to touch them. - There are sufficient sockets to prevent overloading. - The temperature of hot water is set at low at the toilet washbasins.
-(It is hot in the kitchen/kitchenette, but the children do not have access.) - Lighting and ventilation are adequate in all areas including storage areas.
+The fixed electrical system is checked every five years. - Our boiler/electrical switchgear/meter cupboard is not accessible to the children. - Fires, heaters, electric sockets, wires and leads are properly guarded and the children are taught not to touch them. - There are sufficient sockets to prevent overloading. - The temperature of hot water is set at low at the toilet washbasins.
+(It is hot in the kitchen but the children do not have access.) - Lighting and ventilation is adequate in all areas including storage areas.